-NOTE: 45 AUTO Redhawk® revolvers require special moon clips to extract the cartridges using the ejector rod because this type of cartridge has no rim for the ejector to act against.
-45 AUTO cartridges cannot be fired without using the moon clip.
+10 MM AUTO $GP100^{\circ}$ revolvers require special moon clips to extract the cartridges using the ejector rod because this type of cartridge has no rim for the ejector to act against.
+The revolver can be fired without the moon clips, however, extraction will be more difficult.